Force over Distance: Chapter 16

 Young snorted.
 “You can have three minutes.”

-Eli placed the laptop next to him on the gurney, stood, walked across the room, stared at the nearest wall, walked back, looked at the open computer screen, and then met Young’s gaze.
-“Okay, in my defense, the entire science team should have figured this out.
+Eli placed the laptop on the gurney, stood, walked across the room, glared at the nearest wall, walked back, checked the screen, then met Young’s gaze.
+“In my defense?
+I’m not the only idiot on board.
+The Science Team should have figured this out.
 Anyone.
 Everyone.
 Well, except maybe Chloe.”

 “What?”
 Young growled.